Dental Hygiene Clinic

 Science Center (SC) 122

-LCCC’s campus map can help people find the clinic’s location.
-The Science Center is building 2 on the map.
+LCCC campus map: The Science Center is building 2 on the map.

 "The commission is interested in the continued improvement and sustained quality of dental and dental related education programs but does not intervene on behalf of individuals or act as a court of appeal for treatment received by patients or individuals in matters of admission, appointment, promotion or dismissal of faculty, staff or students," the Commission on Dental Accreditation's website indicated.